 ESTCube group assists us with the planning of this experiment and with the integration of our corrosion testing module to the student satellite ESTCube-2.
 Once the satellite is in space, we will also carry out the tests together.

-Laboratory of Thin Film Technology (University of Tartu) is our main partner for assembling the test system, that will be used to test the patented nanostructured coating.
+Laboratory of Thin Film Technology (University of Tartu) is our main partner for assembling the test system as well as other prototypes, that will be used to test the patented nanostructured coating.
 With them we also carry out laboratory-based materials characterization measurements and tests.

 We are currently making a science video series about scanning electron microscopy studies.
 In these videos we discuss the sample preparation and show how things actually look like in the microscopic scale.